xma711/notebook/security/buffer_overflow/README.md

 The register values are what they are right before we enter the main() function.

 Note down the current stack pointer (which is the top of the stack; the smallest number, coz stack grows from higher addr to smaller addr)
-(its name is esp or rsp or sth else, depending on machine used), base pointer and instruction pointer.
+(its name is esp or rsp or something else, depending on machine used), base pointer and instruction pointer.
 In my own execution on a 64bit machine, the sp = 0x7fffffffdc30, bp = 0x7fffffffdc40 (base of the current stack frame i think),